 Do not feel like you need to provide any information other than that your child is being withdrawn from the open enrolled school.
 They do not NEED to know that you are homeschooling, and they most certainly do not need to know your curriculum choices.
 If you want to fill out a withdrawal form instead of calling to leave a voice mail, write "N/A" through any request for such information.

-The only thing you should do additionally, is file a withdraw notice/form with your private school.
+The only thing you should do additionally, as a courtesy, is fill out a withdraw notice/form with your private school.
 This is not a legal step, but simply helping the private school with navigating their own internal processes.
 There is no legal form this, as it is just a courtesy, but your private school should have this form to fill out.

 Do not feel like you need to provide any information other than that your child is being withdrawn.
 They do not NEED to know that you are homeschooling, and they most certainly do not need to know your curriculum choices.
 Write "N/A" through any request for such information.

 Nope.
 Never again.
-You can CHOOSE to do a nationally-normed test for your annual assessment if you want to (see #14 above) and you can choose to have your child do a college entrance test in high school, but it is your choice.
+You can CHOOSE to do a standardized test for your records if you want to, and you can choose to have your child do a college entrance test in high school, but it is your choice.
 It is not required – not for annual assessment, not for third grade, not for high school graduation.

 Welcome to real learning instead of teaching to a test!